Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Second laws for transformations between states block-diagonal in energy eigenbases

-Both the operations applied in steps (i) and (ii) are random unitary operations, and these are the precursors of semi-local thermal operations in the joint space of systems and baths (see Section \ref{sec:Character-slto}).
-Further, if two states are related through random unitary operations, these states satisfy pre-ordering by a majorization relation, and this is a necessary and sufficient condition.
-Consequently, the transformation is possible if and only if the initial system-bath state majorizes the final one, with total weighted-energy $E_{12}^{\beta_1 \beta_2}$.
-Now since baths are considerably large in energy compared to the systems, we can implement the random unitary operations, similar to the steps (i) and (ii), such that the reduced system state becomes exactly the same in each total weighted-energy block.
-As a result, we do not need to check the majorization relation for every total weighted-energy block.
-Therefore, the transition $( \rho_{S_{12}}, H_{S_{12}}) \rightarrow (\sigma_{S_{12}}, H_{S_{12}})$ is possible if and only if the majorization relation \eqref{eq:MajorCond1} is satisfied.
+Both the operations applied in steps (i) and (ii) are random unitary operations that respect strict conservation of total energy and total weighted-energy, and these are the precursors of semi-local thermal operations in the joint space of systems and baths (see Section \ref{sec:Character-slto}).
+Further, if two states are related through random unitary operations, then the states satisfy pre-ordering by a majorization relation, and this is a necessary and sufficient condition.
+Consequently, the transformation is possible if and only if the initial system-bath state majorizes the final one, within a block of total energy $E_{12}$.
+Now since baths are considerably large in energy compared to the systems, we can implement the random unitary operations in the other blocks, similar to the steps (i) and (ii), such that the reduced system state becomes exactly the same.
+As a result, we do not need to check the majorization relation for every block with fixed total total energy.
+Therefore, the transition $( \rho_{S_{12}}, H_{S_{12}}) \rightarrow (\sigma_{S_{12}}, H_{S_{12}})$ is possible if, and only if, the majorization relation \eqref{eq:MajorCond1} is satisfied.
 With this, we complete the proof of the first part.

-For the proof of the second part, we recall that the reduced operations on the system part, as the result of global unitary operations on the systems-baths composite, respect time-translation symmetry with respect to time translation by the weighted Hamiltonian of the system $H_{S_{12}}^{\beta_1 \beta_2}$ (see Section \ref{sec:TimeTransSym}).
-The block-diagonal elements (also known as the 'zero' mode elements) of the system density matrix ($\rho_{S_{12}}$) with respect to the eigenbases of $H_{S_{12}}^{\beta_1 \beta_2}$ evolve independently of the off-diagonal elements ('non-zero' modes) under this time-translation symmetric operations.
-Thus any transformation to happen between non-energy-block-diagonal initial and final state, it is necessary that the corresponding block-diagonal states must satisfy the majorization relation \eqref{eq:MajorCond2}.
-This relation cannot be sufficient condition as it does not encode information related to the off-diagonal elements. \end{proof}
+For the second part, we recall that the reduced operations on the system part, as the result of global unitary operations on the systems-baths composite, respect time-translation symmetry with respect to time translation by the Hamiltonian of the system $H_{S_{12}}$ (see main text).
+The block-diagonal elements (also known as the 'zero' mode elements) of the system density matrix ($\rho_{S_{12}}^\prime$) with respect to the eigenbases of $H_{S_{12}}$ evolve independently of the off-diagonal elements ('non-zero' modes) under this time-translation symmetric operations.
+For any transformation connecting the initial state ($\rho_{S_{12}}^\prime$) to a final state ($\sigma_{S_{12}}^\prime$), it is necessary that the corresponding block-diagonal states must satisfy the majorization relation \eqref{eq:MajorCond2}.
+This relation cannot provide the sufficient condition as it does not encode information related to the non-block-diagonal elements. \end{proof}

 So far, we have derived the necessary and sufficient condition for transformations between block-diagonal states under semi-local thermal operations.
 However, the condition requires us a take into account both the system and the bath parameters simultaneously, which is not always practical.